devxiexie/spinning-stocks/README.md

-making a stock spinner wheel, random stocks on a spinner
+making a stock spinner wheel, random stocks on a spinner for selection